ZebraMilk/rock-paper-scissors/peripheral/hunter bear ninja pseudo.md

 do the math/loop before printing the computer's choice and highlighting their choice as well.

 ## Challenges

+- Have a toggle button that switches from 5-at a time to unlimited mode (until browser is refreshed...)

 - Have the buttons be clickable only once until the computer is done thinking.
 -
 - import a font to use for this project, link in CSS and all that